 At the federal district court level, California is divided into 4 districts: Central, Eastern, Northern, & Southern.

-California currently has two judicial vacancies
+California currently has one judicial vacancy

 Northern District of California